 Pretty Corner does not currently benefit from any buildings on site.
 The infrastructure that exists is spread across the site and includes notice boards, way markers, paths, car parks, a boardwalk, benches and picnic tables.
 Rangers monitor all infrastructure as part of their management of our sites, carrying out weekly checks and full monthly site inspections.
 The ranger team will carry out most of the repairs as necessary.
 Where appropriate the Council's property services team will deal with larger repairs, and these are usually to the aging boardwalk, which has proven to be a particular problem in recent years, and discussions are ongoing about its future management.
+With the financial pressures that Councils find themselves under it is not possible to fully replace the boardwalk, therefore this would have to be funded externally through grants - which are equally difficult to find at present.
+This situation will continue to be monitored and the boardwalk will continue to be patched up when required.

 Pretty Corner Woods is a site which does not have a ranger presence every day and as such we also have the facility on the Council's website for visitors to report damages and defects.
-In 2022 we installed new welcome signs to replace the very dated old ones.
+In 2022 we installed new welcome signs to replace the very dated old ones, and in 2023 we introduced additional infrastructure with the support of our volunteers including more seating, interpretation boards and the new community tree nursery - see below.